5argon/AHLCG3mmDivider/list.md

 - Player - Investigator x6 : For organizing investigators by class.
 - Player - Investigator By Set x9 : For organizing investigator by the set they came from.
 It also has set icon on top left and set name on top right.
 - Player - Multi-Class x16 : More fine grained multi-class card dividers.
 Including every combination of 2 classes, or one saying "3 classes" for EotE talent cards.
+- Player - Slot Requirement x27 : 3 dividers for each slot requirement type (No level, Lv.0, Lv.
+1~5), and also "Other" so it corresponds to how ArkhamDB categorize the Asset taking no slots or multiple type of slots at once.
 - Player - Misc x3 : Basic Weakness divider to bunch up all your weaknesses to shuffle and pick.
 Bonded and Permanent dividers are available as well if you want to organize that way.

-### Organizing by Cycle-Class-Quantity
+## CCQ (Cycle-Class-Quantity)

 This is a collection that maximizes deck teardown speed while maintaining good deck assembling speed, requiring help from quantity number printed on the dividers and online deckbuilder like ArkhamDB.
+It mimics the encounter set's UX to player cards.

 [Head to the dedicated page to learn about this.](./cycle-class-quantity.md)